Robert Yewdall Jennings: Birth and education

-Jennings was born in Yorkshire, England where his father worked at a small manufacturing firm and his mother was a mill weaver.
+Jennings was born in Yorkshire, England, in the village of Idle where his father worked at a small manufacturing firm and his mother was a mill weaver.

-Educated at the local village school, and later at Belle Vue Grammar School in Bradford, he went on to study history at Downing College, Cambridge.
+Educated at the local village school in Idle, and later at Belle Vue Grammar School in Bradford, he went on to study history at Downing College, Cambridge.
 After he gained an upper first class degree, the award of a Squire Law scholarship and some assistance from his local authority provided the financial support that enabled him to proceed to study Law.
 Again, Jennings excelled, gaining first class honours in both parts of the Cambridge Law Tripos and in the postgraduate LLB degree, and being awarded the Whewell and Cassell scholarships.
-He later got his LL.B from the same institution and then won the Joseph Hodges Choate Memorial Fellowship to Harvard University.
+He later received his LL.B. from the same institution and then won the Joseph Hodges Choate Memorial Fellowship to Harvard University.

 Career

 After Harvard, Jennings worked at an assistant lectureship at the London School of Economics.
 From 1939 on, he was a Fellow of Jesus College, Cambridge, and was awarded the Hudson Medal of the American Society of International Law.
 The University of Leicester named a chair after him; Malcolm Shaw held the Chair until 2011.
 Katja Ziegler is the current Sir Robert Jennings Professor of International Law.
 In 1955 he succeeded Sir Hersch Lauterpacht as Whewell Professor of International Law, the post which he held until 1982.

 He served in the Intelligence Corps during the Second World War.

 He was knighted in 1982.
 He was a president of the Institut de droit international, received honorary doctorates from the universities of Hull, Leicester and the Saarland, as well as Oxford and Cambridge.

 He was an editor of the British Yearbook of International Law; co-authored (with Sir Arthur Watts) 9th edition of Oppenheim's International Law.
 His other important publications include The Acquisition of Territory in International Law.